dlewis-irse/react-to-rabbit/ProjectTracker.md

 ## Project Goal Summary

 The primary goal is to establish a clean and user-friendly pattern for a React application to trigger backend tasks (potentially long-running) and receive their results asynchronously.
 This system should abstract away the complexities of a message queue (RabbitMQ) and WebSocket communication (Socket.IO), presenting a request-response-like experience to the React developer.
-The backend transport layer (NodeJS) should be easily extensible to support various types of requests through a plugin architecture, and the worker services processing these requests should be implementable in different languages (specifically Python and NodeJS).
+The backend transport layer (NodeJS) should be easily extensible to support various types of requests through a plugin architecture.
+Worker services processing these requests should be standalone and communicate exclusively through RabbitMQ, ensuring loose coupling between components.
+The WebSocket server should act as a bridge, relaying requests from the React client to RabbitMQ and responses from RabbitMQ back to the client.
 The system must support sending and receiving full JSON objects and streaming data.

 ## Coding Standards